ameyanjarlekar/ameyanjarlekar.github.io/_pages/contact.md

    style="color:#1e90ff; text-decoration:underline; font-weight:bold;">
    Genetic Algorithms for Dimensionality Reduction of Hyperspectral Images
 </a>

-Implementation of a Genetic search-based Algorithm for feature selection of Hyperspectral Images which was further used for the dimensionality reduction of hyperspectral images.
+Implementation of a Genetic search-based Algorithm for feature selection of Hyperspectral Images.
 <br>
 <br>
 <br>